 I’m a big fan of teaching piano theory in the context of my kids’ current piece.
 Turn the page and there’s a new Key Signature?
 Perfect… we’ll launch into a very relevant theory lesson.
-But there is a time and a place for good old fashioned pen on paper theory games too – and sometimes when you have those 5 extra minutes at the end of a piano lesson, you need something to keep your student entertained.
+But there is a time and a place for good old fashioned pen on paper theory games too – and sometimes when you have extra minutes at the end of a piano lesson, you need something to keep your student entertained.

 If you don’t have a dry erase board I’d suggest you get one!
 You can pretty much get children to listen and do anything on a white board – they just love them for some reason!

 Not only is it an environmentally friendly option to photocopying, but it’s also useful as you can quickly erase and start again as your piano kids becomes faster and more adept at your theory teaching games.
+White board activities work well for online teaching too – simply focus your camera on the board and continue as you would in-person.

 Looking for ideas for how to teach simple piano theory concepts?